angrykoala/wendigo/README.md

 ```

 **responseBody(expected)**
 Filters requests by response body, the body can be a String, Object or regex.
-This filter returns a promise, so either then or await is required.
-Also it cannot be concatenated directly.

 ```js
 const byResponseFilter = await browser.requests.filter.url(/api/).responseBody({response: 'OK'}).requests;
 ```

 > Keep in mind that some filters like status require the requests to be finished.
-Use `await browser.wait()` before filtering to make sure the requests was completed.
+Use `await browser.waitForResponse()` before filtering to make sure the requests was completed.

 ### Requests Assertions
 Assertions related requests can be accessed through `browser.assert.request`.
 Note that in assertions, request is singular.